VPC flow monitoring

 Once created, the Export Cloud Flow page will display the AWS instance details such as AWS name, region name, interface count and each individual AWS interface, its status, flow log ids, and export flow logs.
 An AWS instance can be created by individual users and the user specific AWS is accessible only to that particular user.Learn more about how to enable AWS and create VPC flow logs here.

-NetFlow Analyzer helps monitor cloud traffic, discover patterns, and offers complete visibilty into your network with customizable reports.
+NetFlow Analyzer's AWS and VPC cloud traffic monitoring helps monitor cloud traffic, discover patterns, and offers complete visibilty into your network with customizable reports.

 The Devices tab in the Inventory section helps you gain visibility by providing a complete overview of the VPCs and their status, and allowing you to drill down to each of them to monitor individual interfaces, Flow Count, IN and OUT traffic, Source and Destination details, Applications, and Conversations.